Skip to main content

 Go to the cluster page and click Go to web UI.
 Enter the admin credentials you specified when creating the cluster.In the left pane, you can see a list of experiments.
 Select the experiment you just ran and review its results.

-If the client where you work requires a certificate, use the certificate that your machine’s OS provides.
-For example, check the /etc/ssl/ folder for macOS.
+If the client where you work requires a certificate, use the certificate provided by your operating system.
+For example, check the /etc/ssl/ folder on macOS.